SAM8402/Pledge-Fund/README.md

-# Decentralized Funding: Building and Deploying a Blockchain Crowdfunding DApp
+# Decentralized Funding: Building and Deploying a Blockchain Pledge-Fund DApp

 Building and Deploying a Blockchain Supply Chain Management DApp